 I normally have some of my sweet cornbread with my beans and always some of my personal hot sauces from my new product line.
 I make the sauces myself: The Smokey Green adds a mild smoke flavor from the Cajun gods.
 Louisiana Liquid Snake is a bright hot sauce made with Louisiana red cayenne peppers.

-For more information of Chef Isaac Toups’ line of hot sauces and to order his cookbook, be sure to visit his online stop at https://toupsmeatery.bigcartel.com/products.
+For more information on Chef Isaac Toups’ line of hot sauces and to order his cookbook, be sure to visit his online shop at https://toupsmeatery.bigcartel.com/products.

 Eric Olsson is the food blogger of RedBeansAndEric.com.
 He publishes new recipes and interviews weekly.
 He has developed recipes and written articles for the famous Camellia brand in New Orleans, Louisiana.
 He has been mentioned in Louisiana Cookin‘ magazine and has had recipes featured in Taste of Home magazine – with his Creole Turkey recipe being runner up in their annual Thanksgiving recipe contest.
 He lives outside of Detroit, Michigan, with his wife and four children.